rakinishraq/prisma/README.md

 - In the template files, {colorname} is replaced with the hex code for a color or a HSL/RGB component like {colorname.r} for Red.
 - The available color names are color0, color1...color15, background, foreground and cursor.
 The available components are Hue (0-360), Saturation (0%-100%), Lightness (0%-100%), Red (0-255), Green (0-255) and Blue (0-255).
 ### Wallpaper Engine
+- The provided value in the config above is the default installation path if purchased from Steam.
 - Set wal_engine to your Wallpaper Engine installation path.
-If left blank, Prisma will use win_wallpaper.exe as a fallback to set a single static wallpaper across all monitors (no animated or unique multi-monitor wallpaper support).
+If left blank, Prisma will use win_wallpaper.exe as a fallback to set a single static wallpaper across all monitors (no animated or unique multi-monitor wallpaper support without Wallpaper Engine).
 - The monitors variable should contain all your monitors in the order they appear in Wallpaper Engine, represented by their resolutions (so if you have multiple with the same resolution, repeat it).
 This variable isn't used if Wallpaer Engine isn't installed.
 ### Photo/Video Wallpapers
 - The wallpapers path should contain photos and videos to be randomly selected from daily.
 If you want to use different files for different resolution monitors, append \_WIDTHxHEIGHT to the end of the filename (like painter\_1920x1080.png and painter\_2560x1080.png).
 This currently supports JPGs, PNGs and MP4s.
 Files starting with exclamation points and all subfolders are ignored.
+More details in the [Common Uses section](https://github.com/rakinishraq/prisma#common-uses) below.
 - You must include variants for all resolutions if using multiple files.
 Otherwise, name the single file regularly (like painter.png).
+- If you don't want to use Wallpaper Engine but want to set seperate image wallpapers per monitor, you'd need to manually do so in the Windows settings.
+This seems to be a limitation not with the wallpaper binary but with Windows' command line abilities.